NIVeriStandAdd-Ons/Fuel-Injector-Analysis-Addon/README.md

-Fuel Injection Addon - ALPHA!!
+Fuel Injector Analysis Addon - BETA!!
 ===================

-This addon provides capture and analysis of injection waveforms.
+This addon captures, windows, and analyzes injector waveforms.
+It requires using analog input channels through an FPGA.

 ### LabVIEW Version ###